mbamara123/Susengine/README.md

 Susengine is a research-oriented platform that integrates curated materials databases with AI-driven modeling to predict material performance for sustainability applications.
 It focuses on energy storage, recycling, and water treatment, helping researchers and industries accelerate discovery and optimize materials for circular economy systems.
-This repository combines technical code, data-driven workflows, and scientific documentation to bridge the gap between theory, industrial practice, and AI-driven research.

 ## Project info

 🔗 Live Demo: www.susengine.com